Demographics of Malaysia: Education

 Education in Malaysia is monitored by the federal government Ministry of Education.
 The education system features a non-compulsory kindergarten education followed by six years of compulsory primary education, and five years of optional secondary education.
-Most Malaysian children start schooling between the ages of three to six, in kindergarten.
+Most Malaysian children start schooling between the ages of three and six, in kindergarten.

 Primary education

 Children begin primary schooling at the age of seven for a period of six years.
 Primary schools are divided into two categories, national primary schools and vernacular school.
 Vernacular schools (Sekolah Jenis Kebangsaan) use either Chinese or Tamil as the medium of instruction, whereas national primary schools (Sekolah Kebangsaan) uses Bahasa Malaysia as the medium of instruction for subjects except English, Science and Mathematics.

 Before progressing to the secondary level of education, pupils in Year 6 are required to sit the Primary School Achievement Test (Ujian Pencapaian Sekolah Rendah, UPSR).
 A programme called First Level Assessment (Penilaian Tahap Satu, PTS) taken during Primary Year 3 was abolished in 2001.